+The middle school Center for Gifted Studies programs follow the same probation and dismissal processes listed in the above section for students having performance issues with a few additional details that are listed here.
 Students receiving full-time gifted services in a Center for Gifted Studies have an Educational Plan (EP) that documents their full-time gifted services; therefore, a formal process is needed that is separate from other magnet programs.
-All parents and students must sign an annual performance contract to ensure that each student is committed to the expectations and requirements of the rigorous program.
+All parents and students must sign an annual CGS Expectations Commitment form to ensure that each family is committed to the expectations and requirements of the rigorous program.